oliviertassinari/material-ui/docs/pages/careers/technical-recruiter.md

 MUI's story began in 2014 with Material UI, the most successful React implementation of Google's Material Design.
 Today, Material UI stands as one of the most popular open-source libraries on GitHub and has paved the way for the fully-fledged startup known as MUI (founded in 2019), which now boasts an ever-expanding ecosystem of React UI products.

 MUI's story began in 2014 with Material UI, the most successful React implementation of Google's Material Design.
-Today, Material UI stands as one of the most popular open-source libraries on GitHub and has paved the way for the fully-fledged startup known as MUI (founded in 2019), which now boasts an ever-expanding ecosystem of React UI products.
+Today, Base UI and Material UI stands as one of the most popular open-source libraries on GitHub and has paved the way for the fully-fledged startup known as MUI (founded in 2019), which now boasts an ever-expanding ecosystem of React UI products.

-We're a company of 40 people as of 2025, and we're growing steadily.
+We're a company of 40+ people as of 2026, and we're growing steadily.

-MUI is best known for our flagship product, Material UI—but this is just one of three core component libraries we maintain.
-Base UI is our headless component library, and Pigment CSS is a zero-runtime CSS-in-JS styling engine.
+MUI is best known for our flagship product, Material UI—but this is only one of our the core component libraries we maintain.
+Base UI is our headless component library.
 We also host Design Kits and pre-built Templates.

-Beyond the core libraries, MUI X offers advanced components like the Data Grid, Date and Time Pickers, and Charts, for more complex user interactions and data visualization needs.
+Beyond the core libraries, MUI X offers advanced components like the Data Grid, Date Pickers, and Charts, for more complex user interactions and data visualization needs.

 Learn more about MUI's products in this blog post: [An introduction to the MUI ecosystem](https://mui.com/blog/mui-product-comparison/).